-Energy Safety evaluated PG&E's 2025 WMP Update and finds several strengths.
-For example, PG&E's updates to mileage targets for overhead system hardening and undergrounding result in more efficient projected capital investments than its previously approved Base WMP.
+Energy Safety evaluated PG&E's 2025 WMP Update and found several strengths.
+For example, PG&E's updates to mileage targets for overhead system hardening and undergrounding result in more efficient projected capital investments than its previously approved base WMP.
 PG&E is also increasing its risk reduction by setting a more aggressive open workorder closeout target.
 Additionally, PG&E's updates to its Wildfire Distribution Risk Model provide key demonstrable improvements to asset strategy work planning and hazard and threat modeling.
 Further, PG&E is maturing its vegetation management programs in response to areas for continued improvement issued in Energy Safety's previous decisions.

 PG&E also has areas of its WMP that can be further developed and improved.
 Energy Safety identified 15 areas for continued improvement for which PG&E is required to demonstrate progress in its 2026-2028 Base WMP submittal.
+These include further development of its ignition risk analysis, the evaluation of the safety impacts related to Enhanced Powerline Safety Settings, improvements to vegetation management recordkeeping, and the continuation of cross-utility collaboration.